fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 12.2.6 =
+Changes the default button text for NextGear vehicle inspection reports from "See Digital Inspection Report" to "Mechanic's Report."
+Fixes bugs.

 = 12.2.5 =
 This release is the one we shipped to wordpress.org and the world as our open source launch.